 8.1.
 A company should make a public statement of the company's remuneration policy (hereinafter the remuneration statement) which should be clear and easily understandable.
 This remuneration statement should be published as a part of the company's annual statement as well as posted on the company's website.
-No The Company does not publicly announce its remuneration policy as such document is regarded internal and confidential.
-General information about the remuneration policy, employee-related expenses and the total amount of remuneration paid over the year to the key management of the Company is publicly announced in the Company's Annual Report and Consolidated Financial Statements.
-8.2.
+No The Company does not publicly annour remuneration policy as such docume regarded internal and confidential.
+General information about the remune policy, employee-related expenses and th amount of remuneration paid over the y the key management of the Company is p announced in the Company's Annual R and Consolidated Financial Statements. ent is eration e total ear to ublicly 8.2.
 Remuneration statement should mainly focus on directors' remuneration policy for the following year and, if appropriate, the subsequent years.
 The statement should contain a summary of the implementation of the remuneration policy in the previous financial year.
 Special attention should be given to any significant changes in company's remuneration policy as compared to the previous financial year.
-Yes Information about the total amount of remuneration paid over the year to the management of the Company is publicly announced in the Company's Consolidated Annual Report.
-8.3.
-Remuneration statement should leastwise include the following information: 1) Explanation of the relative importance of the variable and non-variable components of directors' remuneration; 2) Sufficient information on performance criteria that entitles directors to share options, shares or variable components of remuneration; 3) An explanation how the choice of performance criteria contributes to the long-term interests of the company; 4) An explanation of the methods, applied in order to determine whether performance criteria have been fulfilled; 5) Sufficient information on deferment periods with regard to variable components of remuneration; 6) Sufficient information on the linkage between the remuneration and performance; 7) The main parameters and rationale for any annual bonus scheme and any other non-cash benefits; 8) Sufficient information on the policy regarding termination payments; 9) Sufficient information with regard to vesting periods for share-based remuneration, as referred to in point 8.13 of this Code; 10) Sufficient information on the policy regarding retention of shares after vesting, as referred to in point 8.15 of this Code; 11) Sufficient information on the composition of peer groups of companies the remuneration policy of which has been examined in relation to the establishment of the remuneration policy of the company concerned; 12) A description of the main characteristics of supplementary pension or early retirement schemes for directors; 13) Remuneration statement should not include commercially sensitive information.
-Agreements with top managers of the Company are concluded and approved by the Board.
-These agreements are considered confidential and their content and terms are not publicly disclosed.
-The Company does not have any share options system for employees' remuneration.
-Also, there are no pension-related schemes.
+Yes Information about the total amoun remuneration paid over the year to management of the Company is p announced in the Company's Consol Annual Report. b the ublicly 8.3.
+Remuneration statement should leastwise include the following information: 1) Explanation of the relative importance of the variable and non-variable components of directors' remuneration; 2) Sufficient information on performance criteria that entitles directors to share options, shares or variable components of remuneration; 3) An explanation how the choice of performance criteria contributes to the long-term interests of the company; 4) An explanation of the methods, applied in order to determine whether performance criteria have been fulfilled; 5) Sufficient information on deferment periods with regard to variable components of remuneration; 6) Sufficient information on the linkage between the remuneration and performance; 7) The main parameters and rationale for any annual bonus scheme and any other non-cash benefits; 8) Sufficient information with regard to vesting periods for share-based remuneration, as referred to in point 8.13 of this Code; 10) Sufficient information on the composition of peer groups of companies the remuneration policy of which has been examined in relation to the establishment of the remuneration policy of the company concerned; 12) A description of the main characteristics of supplementary pension or early retirement schemes for directors; 13) Remuneration statement should not include commercially sensitive information.
+No Agreements with top managers of the Cor are concluded and approved by the I These agreements are considered confid and their content and terms are not p disclosed.
+The Company does not have any share o system for employees' remuneration. there are no pension-related schemes.
+Board. dential ublicly ptions